community

 Citizenship ceremonies are livestreamed and can be viewed on Council’s YouTube channel ‘EastGippyTV’.

-This year we are holding three citizenship ceremonies in January, June and a ceremony on Australian Citizenship Day in September.
+This year, we are holding four citizenship ceremonies - 23 January, 24 April, 12 June and a ceremony on Australian Citizenship Day on 17 September.

-For more details on Citizenship Ceremonies, please contact us at civicevents@egipps.vic.gov.au or phone 5153 9500.
+For more details on Citizenship Ceremonies, please contact civicevents@egipps.vic.gov.au or phone 5153 9500.

 When can I take part in a citizenship ceremony